NortekSupport/nucleus_driver/ros2/README.md

-# Introduction
+# ros2 BETA

+The nucleus_driver_ros2 package contains the node nucleus_node which is based on the nucleus driver. nucleus_node consists of several services and publishers that maps functionality from the nucleus driver to a ros2 interface. nucleus_node should be running on a system where it has access to a Nucleus device either through a serial or TCP connection, and it will allow for communication with the Nucleus through the ros2 environment.

+The nucleus_driver_ros2 package also consists of several client and subscriber modules to be used with the nucleus_node and could serve as a useful tools to communicate with the nucleus_node and to ease the integration of the Nucleus into your ros2 environment.

+Supported functionality consists of establishing connection to the Nucleus, starting and stopping measurement, sending commands to the Nucleus, and receive packages from the Nucleus during runtime.

-Made for ros2 humble
+The ros2 package is developed for ros2 humble and it is currently in its beta phase

-# Installation
+# Prerequisites

 It is assumed that ros2 humble is already installed.
 Installation guide can be found here: https://docs.ros.org/en/humble/Installation.html

+# Installation

-Clone this repo to your preferred directory with the following command:
+Clone the Nucleus driver repo to your preferred directory with the following command:

 ```
 git clone git@github.com:nortekgroup/nucleus_driver.git
 ```

-Navigate to the ROS2 workspace folder ros2_ws
+Navigate to the ROS2 workspace folder `ros2`

 ```
-cd path/to/nucleus_driver/ros2_ws
+cd path/to/nucleus_driver/ros2
 ```

 **Optional:** Create a virtual environment for installed modules.
 Refer to troubleshooting section for potential issues.